shaloo/web3-user-personas/docs/personas/persona-14-regulation-navigator.md

 - ## Tech Affinity

     - Compliance-by-Design Frameworks, solutions that provide compliance as a competitive edge
-    - Product native, integrated compliance controls(e.g., structuring tokenomics, drafting multi-entity legal architecture)
+    - Product native, integrated compliance controls (for example, structuring tokenomics, drafting multi-entity legal architecture)
     - Auditing and Reconciliation tools for reconstructing comprehensive on-chain transaction histories and calculating accurate cost basis for financial and tax audits (GAAP/IFRS compliance)
     - Features for tracking and interpreting global regulatory change
     - Evolving reporting tools that can handle evidence blockchain data and align with regulatory deadlines